agudeloromero/EVEREST/README.md

 # EVEREST (pipEline for Viral assEmbly and chaRactEriSaTion)

+This repository is archived and further development is done under nextflow version [here](https://github.com/agudeloromero/everest_nf)

 The current version of EVEREST is operational and still under development.

 ---